 These new processes tie, as well, into the philosophical freedoms I’ve gained since moving half-way around the planet.
 In many ways the methods I employ mirror the progression I have followed throughout my life.

-By gaining knowledge through the process, then removing what I recognize as both unnecessary and obtuse, followed by layering additional information and experience, etc., the work eventually becomes a story unto itself, reflecting the philosophy it is built upon and ultimately transforming into a window that glints light back into the world.
+By gaining knowledge through the process, then removing what I recognize as both unnecessary and obtuse, followed by layering additional information and experience, etc., the work eventually becomes a story unto itself, reflecting upon the philosophy it was built upon and then, possibly, even magically, transforming into a window that glints light back into the world.